Can Money Buy Happiness? (22:57)

 Dr. Elizabeth Dunn: My pleasure.
 Thanks for having me.

 Elizabeth: I first got interested in this topic when I started making money for the first time.
-I had been kind of a lifelong student going to get my Ph.D., and when I found myself for the first time actually living above the poverty line, I wondered what to do with this actual income that I was making.
+I had been a lifelong student going to get my Ph.D., and when I found myself for the first time actually living above the poverty line, I wondered what to do with this actual income that I was making.
 That’s when I decided to turn to the scientific literature and try to figure out how I could best use my money to buy happiness.
 And that’s really what launched me on this program of research to try to figure out how to get the biggest happiness bang for every dollar.

 Brian: So that’s something I think we would all find really interesting.
 How do you do that?
 What’s involved in that process?